이 콘텐츠는 선택한 언어로 제공되지 않습니다.

 Important

-AWS bare-metal and ROSA clusters might have different supported storage solutions.
+AWS bare metal, Red Hat OpenShift Service on AWS, and Red Hat OpenShift Service on AWS classic architecture clusters might have different supported storage solutions.
 Ensure that you confirm support with your storage vendor.

 • Using Amazon Elastic File System (EFS) or Amazon Elastic Block Store (EBS) with OpenShift Virtualization might cause performance and functionality limitations as shown in the following table: